 Industrial deafness, also known as occupation deafness or noise-induced deafness affects 200,000 people in the UK and around 1.1 million are susceptible to it.
 The terms refer to people who have experienced some kind of deafness as a direct result of the noise levels within their working environment.

-Sometimes referred to as acoustic shock or acoustic trauma, this is a very loud and/or sudden noise like a gunshot being fired or very loud feedback from a microphone or headset.
-Permanent effects like a perforated eardrum can result but it is possible to protect against this with ear defenders, often seen being worn by workmen using industrial equipment.
+Sometimes referred to as acoustic shock or acoustic trauma, acoustic deafness is caused by a loud and/or sudden noise like a gunshot being fired or very loud feedback from a microphone or headset.
+Permanent effects like a perforated eardrum can result but it is possible to protect against this with ear defenders, often worn by workmen using industrial equipment.

 Sufferers experience dull or muffled hearing having been exposed to sound and noise levels above 80 decibels for several hours; later suffering from impaired hearing for up to 15 hours.
 If you think you have been affected then it is advisable to find sanctuary in a quiet area until your symptoms subside.
 Continuous contact with such noise levels can lead to more permanent damage.